-Investment Type хх,хх
+Investment Type XX%

-Short term bank deposits 35.00%
+Short term bank deposits 30.00%

-Cash and cash equivalents 3.50%
+Cash and cash equivalents 4.50%

-Collective Investment Funds 2.00%
+Collective Investment Funds 5.00%

 Government bonds 20.00%

 Property 45.00%

 Corporate bonds 3.00%

 Equities/other shares - listed 3.00%

 Equities/other shares - unlisted 0.50%

-TL3: The Company's' medium term objective is to reduce property investments to a level not exceeding 30% of total non-unit fund investments.
+TL3: The Company's' medium term objective is to reduce property investments to a level not exceeding 40% of total non-unit fund investments.

-TL4: The counterparties relating to any of the above investment categories, should be of a good rating and repute, and their rating should be at least BBB (S&P or equivalent) if rated with the exception of local commercial banks (due to the special circumstances following the bail in) Cyprus Government Bonds and unrated banks for which a special permission should be given by the BD.
+TL4: The counterparties relating to any of the above investment categories, should be of a good rating and repute, and their rating should be at least BBB (S&P or equivalent) if rated with the exception of local commercial banks (due to the special circumstances following the bail in) and unrated banks for which a special permission should be given by the BD.

-TL5: No more than 5% of the Company's assets-funds (non unit funds)will be invested to any one single counterparty with rating AA (S&P or equivalent) and above, and no more than 2% to any one single counterparty with rating BBB (S&P or equivalent) and below.(with the exceptions of local commercial banks and unrated banks).
-With respect to European Government bonds the maximum allowable investment should not exceed 15% of the Company's assets-funds (non unit funds).
+TL5: No more than 5% of the company's assets-funds (non unit funds)will be invested to any one single counterparty with rating AA (S&P or equivalent) and above, and no more than 2% to any one single counterparty with rating BBB (S&P or equivalent) and below.(with the exceptions of local commercial banks, unrated banks and Cyprus Government bonds) With respect to European Government bonds the maximum allowable investment should not exceed 25% of the company's assets-funds (non unit funds).

-TL6: With regards to Non EU sovereign bonds no more than 10% of the Company's bonds investments in sovereign bonds will be invested in bonds of one country.
+TL6: With regards to Non EU sovereign bonds no more than 10% of the company's bonds investments in sovereign bonds will be invested in bonds of one country.

-TL7: With regards to corporate bonds no more than 5% of the Company's bonds investments, will be invested in bonds of one corporation.
+TL7: With regards to corporate bonds no more than 5% of the company's bonds investments, will be invested in bonds of one corporation.